Camp Nyoda: History

 In 1917, Lee and Grover Smith purchased a 75-acre farm in Jefferson Township, New Jersey, surrounded by the New York-New Jersey Highlands, to serve as the summer camp for the Montclair, New Jersey Camp Fire Girls circle.
-The group, led by Lee, was composed of her three daughters, Virginia, Madelyn and Gertrude, and a few of their friends.
+The group, led by Lee, was composed of her three daughters, Virginia, Madelyn, and Gertrude, and a few of their friends.
 After a rainbow appeared over the highlands during a thunderstorm, Lee and Grover chose the name Nyoda for the camp because, according to a popular Camp Fire Girls handbook, Nyoda meant rainbow (in an unspecified Native American language).

-The girls initially slept in platform tents until, in the early 1920s, Grover and a crew of local residents built seven bungalows to house the growing group of campers.
+The girls slept in platform tents until, in the early 1920s, Grover and a crew of residents built seven bungalows to house the growing group of campers.
 The same men also converted the pre-existing barn into a recreational space and built a wooden dining hall.
 The family acquired the Winterbottom farm to the north of the property in the mid-1950s, increasing the camp's total size by about 50 acres.
-In the late 1960s, a shower house was built to replace the single, cold water, outdoor shower, and a riding ring was added in the late 1990s.
+In the late 1960s, a shower house was built to replace the single, cold-water, outdoor shower, and a riding ring was added in the late 1990s.

-In the early 1950s, Lee passed on the title of Camp Director to her granddaughter, Alice Lee Cooper who, with the help of her husband, John Harold Cooper, and their three daughters Virginia, Margaret and Barbara, led Nyoda for more than three decades.
-Her daughter, Peggy Cooper Daly, took over as Camp Director in 1984.
+In the early 1950s, Lee passed on the title of Camp Director to her granddaughter, Alice Lee Cooper who, with the help of her husband, John Harold Cooper, and their three daughters Virginia, Margaret, and Barbara, led Nyoda for more than three decades.
+Her daughter, Peggy Cooper Daly, became Camp Director in 1984.
 Nyoda's current leadership team includes Alice Lee, her brother Dwight Curley and his wife Gwen, their children and spouses, Peggy's husband Greg Daly and their children, her sisters and their families, Assistant Director Molly Jenkins and her family, and members of the Camp Nyoda Alumnae Association.

 Camp Nyoda was recognized by the American Tree Farm System as Outstanding Tree Farmer of the Year in 1995.

 On May 15, 2015, four of Nyoda's seven bungalows were consumed in a fire caused by a short circuit.
-As the summer of 2015 was only a few weeks away, an online donation site was created, and Nyoda alumnae and their family and friends were able to raise the funds necessary to rebuild the cabins, making it possible for the 2015 camp season to begin on schedule.
+As the summer of 2015 was only a few weeks away, an online donation site was created.
+Nyoda alumnae and their families and friends raised the funds necessary to rebuild the cabins, making it possible for the 2015 camp season to begin on schedule.